 “Urm well... we broke up,” Harry shrugged looking down at his hands.

 “Oh!”
 Everyone but Ron was staring at him.

-Gratefully he noticed Ron had changed the subject and he crawled into bed listening to the others discussing changes that would have been made to the castle, until he feel into the deepest sleep he had had in months.
+Trying to explain himself to his friends felt awkward to say the least, he had hoped to avoid this conversation and was grateful when Ron changed the subject.
+He crawled into bed listening to the others discussing changes that would have been made to the castle, until he feel into the deepest sleep he had had in months.

 The next day Harry collected his timetable from McGonagall at breakfast and found himself with a free period.

 “How goods that?”
 Ron came rushing up to him in the great hall.
 “Free period already, I knew it was going to be a good year.”

 “Don’t get to exited Ron.”
 Hermione’s voice drifted over to them.
 “Just think how much revision we have to do for our NEWTS.”